 Policies of particular importance for certificate students include:

 Please refer to the Catalog for full policy information regarding graduate certificates.

-Our Student Success page lists resources and services to assist you while at Oregon State.
+The main current students page lists resources and services to assist you while at Oregon State.

 Use the flow chart to understand the major milestones for your degree.